 The Travis AFB General Plan describes the presence of groundwater contaminants and the restrictions on development of water supply wells and consumption of contaminated water.
-Travis AFB will amend its General Plan to document any additional land use restrictions once the final remedies are selected in the upcoming basewide groundwater ROD.
+As described in Section 2.1, Travis AFB will amend its General Plan to document any additional land use restrictions once the final remedies are selected in the upcoming basewide groundwater ROD.

-The 2010 inspection did not include a visit to all groundwater sites.
+The 2011 inspection did not include a visit to all groundwater sites.
 The three off-base easements were inspected to verify that no residential development or well drilling activities other than base remedial activities had taken place.
 For the on-base sites, a records review revealed no drinking water wells have been constructed.
+Photograph 20 provides a view of the off-base property within the SS030 easement as seen from the South Groundwater Treatment Plant.